matejhozlar/discord-tournament-bot/README.md

 # discord-tournament-bot

-A discord bot with tournament functionalitites
+A discord bot with tournament functionalitites.

+**This project is a work in progress**